microsoftgraph/microsoft-graph-docs-contrib/concepts/msgraph-onboarding-msteams.md

 ---
-title: "Microsoft Teams set up"
+title: "Microsoft Teams set up to work with your tenant users"
-description: "This article describes the steps to setup Microsoft teams." ms.localizationpriority: medium
+description: "This article describes the steps to setup Microsoft teams on your machine and use your tenant users." ms.localizationpriority: medium
 author: "cristobal-buenrostro"
 ms.prod: "education"
 doc_type: conceptualPageType
 ---

-# Microsoft Teams setup
+# Microsoft Teams set up to work with your tenant users

 In this section, you will set up Microsoft Teams on your system and create your first team.

+Some teams could be already created during [School Data Sync](/graph/msgraph-onboarding-sds) process but here are the steps if you need to create more manually.
+You can follow the steps using a teacher or admin account from your [Microsoft EDU tenant](/graph/msgraph-onboarding-edutenant).

 ## Install Microsoft Teams